alcacoop/go-github-client/README.md

 go-github-client: Github v3 API Client for Go
 =============================================

-**githib.com/alcacoop/go-github-client** is a package to simplify interaction with the Github Rest API.
+**github.com/alcacoop/go-github-client** is a go package that aims to be a simple and complete way to integrate Github Rest API in go applications.

 Quickstart Examples
 -------------------